zheland/rust-webrtc-client-server-example/README.md

 * Type in sender TextArea, the message will be displayed on the receiver TextArea.
 * If the receiver is started before the sender, you will see the video as soon as the sender is started.
 * If the sender starts before the receiver, the video will start after the sender sends keyframes.
+* A separate `HtmlVideoElement` is used for audio playback on the Client-Receiver side.

 ## License